facebookincubator/ForgeArmory/ttps/cred-and-key-mgmt/macos/copykeychain/README.md

 ## Arguments

-- **detect:** If set to true, the script will check the log file for entries indicating the copy operation and report if any suspicious activity is detected.
+- **detect:** If set to true, the TTP will check the log file for entries indicating the copy operation and report if any suspicious activity is detected.
 Default value is `true`.